mlcommons/ck/docs/interface.md

 It is equivalent to using [CM Python API](#python-api) except that CM will be in interactive mode.
 Use flag ```--out=json``` to print the output dictionary at the end of this automation action.

 ## Python API

-All the functionality in CM can be accessed in a unified way either via CLI as shown above or via Python API:
+All [CM automations](list_of_automations.md) can be accessed in a unified way either via CLI as shown above or via Python API:

 ```python